 - Treat everyone with respect.

 It is understood that the above guidelines should remain an overall framework even if they do not account for the intricacies of specific situations.
-Any violation of the above, whether in the specific or the abstract, may be grounds for the withdrawal of certain opportunities.
+Any violation of the above, whether in the specific or the abstract, may be grounds for the denial of certain opportunities.

 OTHER POLICY CLARIFICATIONS